Industrial Reinforcement Learning for the Quality Control of Bulk Metal Forming Processes

 New Research Project "IRLeQuM" for Process Optimization and Quality Improvement in Bulk Metal Forming Processes starts at WZLCopyright: © Mubea Tailor Rolled Blanks GmbH

 Instabilities due to external influencing variables, unknown interdependencies between process parameters or product quality characteristics often lead to scrap in bulk metal forming processes despite existing process controls.
-Current control concepts are based on implicit operator knowledge and rely on manual adjustment of process parameters.
-It is often not possible to adjust the processes in time to meet the manufacturing tolerances of the products.
+Current control concepts are based on implicit operator knowledge and automated control of individual process parameters.
+However, new holistic approaches are being investigated to further objectify control and reduce deviations.
 Quality control loops are a means of overarching compensation for quality deviations.
 In combination with machine learning approaches, in this case reinforcement learning and transfer learning, they offer the potential to reduce scrap.
 This is achieved by automatically adapting the plant parameters when instabilities occur.

 The aim of the research project "IRLeQuM" is therefore to develop a method based on reinforcement and transfer learning for the implementation of novel controllers in quality control loops of bulk metal forming processes.